jakartaee/query/README.md

   or other persistence technologies backed by relational databases.

 > ⚠️ **Note**
-> While [Jakarta Data][] primarily targets the Jakarta Common Query Language, it may also support
+> While [Jakarta Data][] requires support for the Jakarta Common Query Language, an implementation
-> the Jakarta Persistence Query Language if its implementation is based on [Jakarta Persistence][].
+> might also also support the Jakarta Persistence Query Language.
+Indeed, every implementation
+> of Jakarta Data based on [Jakarta Persistence][] is required to do so.

 The language is closely based on the existing query languages defined by Jakarta Persistence 3.2 and Jakarta Data 1.0 and is backward compatible with both.